William Montgomery (New Zealand politician): Local politics

-Member of Parliament
+Member of the House of Representatives

-Following the resignation of Robert Heaton Rhodes from his Akaroa seat in the New Zealand parliament, Montgomery contested the 20 April 1874 by-election against Walter Pilliet.
+Following the resignation of Robert Heaton Rhodes from his Akaroa seat in the New Zealand Parliament, Montgomery contested the 20 April 1874 by-election against Walter Pilliet.
 The results were 168 and 76 votes, respectively, i.e., a margin of 92 for Montgomery.
 He thus entered parliament during the 5th term.

 In July 1874, a select committee declared Montgomery's election to be "null and void", as he had a contract for the supply of railway sleepers with the general government in breach of election rules.
 The select committee accepted that the breach was inadvertent.
 Montgomery stood for re-election in the 10 August 1874 by-election and was returned unopposed.

 Montgomery opened the Little River railway in 1884 and worked on the extension to Akaroa, which did not proceed.
 He represented Akaroa until the end of the 9th parliament.
 He announced on 1 July 1887 that he would not stand for re-election because of ill health.
 Six candidates stood for the 1887 general election in Akaroa; former Akaroa mayor Alexander McGregor won by a large margin.